 This section of the accessibility plan sets out information about how it identifies and removes barriers and prevents new ones by the way it designs and delivers its programs and services.

-We are working with all partners at the airport, including CATSA, CBSA, airlines, concessionaires, rental car partners, etc.
+We work with all airport partners, including CATSA, CBSA, airlines, concessionaires, rental car partners, etc.

 Design and Delivery of Programs and Services Initiatives